TRAVEL DESTINATION: Far Northland, North Island, New Zealand

 Today I’m sharing 3 must do experiences if far Northland.

 I remember when I first saw this magnificent giant Te Paki.
 It was nothing I encountered before.
 Such massive sediments of golden sand dunes that separate the beach from the mainland!
 Dreamy and different.
 New Zealand’s own little desert.
 Standing at the foot, you get the sense of how big and beautiful this landscape is.
 A place to have some fun at, as well.

 However, bring some water, sunscreen, sunglasses (especially if you wear contacts) and try keeping your mouth closed while taking the ride.
-The last one might be a bit challenging though, as you’ll surely want to scream from all the fun.
+Last one might be a bit challenging though, as you’ll surely want to scream from all the fun.
 You will get sandy either way.
-You can still have a great experience even if you don’t want to participate in the sand boarding and sliding activities.
-Just enjoy the spectacular nature, go for a long walk to the edge of the sand dunes for the views, explore the landscape and observe the continuously moving sand.
+You can still have great experience even if you don’t want to participate in the sand boarding and sliding activities.
+Just enjoy the spectacular nature.
+Go for a long walk to the edge of the sand dunes for the views!
+Explore the landscape and observe the continually moving sand.